robsliwi/epson-lq-350-cups-drivers-arm/README.md

 from the sources that are fetched from Epson directly.
 Both files are needed to use the dot-matrix-printer with all features with CUPS.

+## Building it

+    nix build

+Should be enough to get them for your architecture or those that are set in your [binfmt module](https://github.com/NixOS/nixpkgs/blob/f82e9b88c983b5fad78b35ec57985e9609c416b0/nixos/modules/system/boot/binfmt.nix).

+If you want to compile for a certain architecture pass it as argument to nix build like so:

+    nix build --system armv7l-linux

+## Using it

+Have a look in the `result` directory.
+The PPD can be selected in the CUPS webinterface and the compiled filter needs to be copied in your directory where all the other filters live.

 ## Story time
 I came across a request to attach the given Epson dot-matrix-printer to a Raspberry Pi that should share the printer with Windows machines in the local network.